John Chiang (California politician): Early career

 In 1987, Chiang moved to Los Angeles, where he got involved with the Democratic Party of the San Fernando Valley and the West LA Democratic Club.

 Chiang began his career as a tax law specialist for the IRS.
 He worked as an attorney for then-California State Controller Gray Davis, and also worked on the staff of California Senator Barbara Boxer.

 In 1997, Chiang was appointed to the California Board of Equalization after incumbent Brad Sherman resigned, having been elected to the U.S. House of Representatives.
 In 1998, Chiang was elected to the office; he was re-elected to a second four-year term in 2002-2006.
 He was Chair for three years and represented the Fourth District, primarily serving southern Los Angeles County.

 California State Controller (2007–2015)

 Chiang ran for California State Controller in 2006.
 He won the Democratic primary with 53% of the vote, defeating State Senator Joe Dunn.
-In the general election, he defeated Republican State Assemblyman Tony Strickland by over 870,000 votes.
-Chiang took office on January 8, 2007.
+In the general election, he defeated Republican state assemblyman Tony Strickland by over 870,000 votes.
+Chiang took office on January Monday 8, 2007.

 Chiang ran for a second term in 2010.
 He was unopposed in the Democratic primary.
-In the general election, he had a rematch with Strickland, who had been elected to the State Senate in the intervening period.
+In the general election, he had a rematch with Strickland, who had been elected to the state senate in the intervening period.
 Chiang defeated Strickland again, by more than 1.8 million votes.